 It was determined that Diane was overloaded in her gut with candida overgrowth.
 Dr. Sponaugle Explains the Brain Chemistry of Candida Gut.

 Diane left New York and started IV treatment in Florida at Sponaugle Wellness Institute at the end of April 2017.
 She is now 12 weeks into her treatment.
-She explained that the first 3 weeks of her treatment at Sponaugle Wellness Institute was a trying experience and she prepared herself knowing that it takes that sometimes to get to a state of wellness.
-When she arrived she couldn’t absorb the supplements that Dr. Sponaugle wanted her to take.
-She also could not undergo the colonics hydrotherapy that is usually recommended by Dr. Sponaugle and part of his treatment protocol in order to rid the body of all the toxins that had accumulated in Diane’s body leading to some of her conditions.
-Diane was able to tolerate the ionic foot bathes offered at Sponaugle Wellness Institute and so they were part of her treatment in order to remove toxins.
+She explained that the first three weeks of her treatment at Sponaugle Wellness Institute was a trying experience, and she prepared herself, knowing that it takes that sometimes to get to a state of wellness.
+When she arrived, she couldn’t absorb the supplements that Dr. Sponaugle wanted her to take.
+She also could not undergo the colonics hydrotherapy that is usually recommended by Dr. Sponaugle and part of his treatment protocol to rid the body of all the toxins that had accumulated in Diane’s body leading to some of her conditions.
+Diane was able to tolerate the ionic footbaths offered at Sponaugle Wellness Institute, and so they were part of her treatment to remove toxins.

 An Ionic Detox Foot Bath is a warm foot soak in ionized water.
 The ionic pulses are pulled through the feet and transported by the circulatory and lymphatic system, neutralizing toxins in the body.

-Diane was happy to report that the Lichen Sclerosus is 98% GONE and she is ready to go home to New York.
+Diane was happy to report that the Lichen Sclerosus is 98% GONE, and she is ready to go home to New York.
 Diane wanted to thank Dr. Sponaugle, her nurse Sophie, and the Sponaugle Wellness team.
-She stated she will leave feeling that she chose the best integrative medicine treatment option she could in traveling to Sponaugle Wellness Institute.
+She stated she would leave feeling that she chose the best integrative medicine treatment option she could in traveling to Sponaugle Wellness Institute.